-- An Equality/Diversity group has been set up in the school and is made up of staff, parents and governors covering all strands of Equality covered in the Policy.
+An Equality/Diversity group will be re-established in September 2021 and will be lead by a governor and a member of staff.
+It will be made up of staff, parents and governors covering all strands of Equality covered in the Policy.
 (E.g. Minority ethnic members, disabled members and a good mix of male and female members are encouraged in addition to membership from local community groups).Part of the School Council's remit will be to monitor Equalities & Cohesion and to collect children views.
-Assemblies and the school curriculum will be used to actively promote Equalities & Cohesion - Equality and diversity has been booked for Autumn 2018 from Equalities Children's Services, Buckinghamshire County Council - This policy will be shared with parents via class rep meetings.
-These take place termly and reps are expected to collect views from the class community.
-Specific groups represented at the school have been asked for their views. - The school ensured that there is a whole school commitment to the Policy by involving all stake holders in the initial writing and when reviewing it.
-It is referred to annually - The school audit the provision through parent, staff and governors questionnaires and through collecting pupil voice.
-This will form part of the annual policy review?
+Collective Worship and the school curriculum will be used to actively promote Equalities & Cohesion

+- This policy is shared with parents via newsletter and the school website.
+Prior to the Covid19 pandemic, Equalities Parent Forums took place termly with reps expected to collect views from the class community.
+Specific groups represented at the school have been asked for their views.
+These will resume again when possible. - The school ensured that there is a whole school commitment to the policy by involving all stake holders in the initial writing and when reviewing it.
+It is referred to annually. - The school audit the provision through parent, staff and governors questionnaires and through collecting pupil voice.